civilKaos82/debugging-drill-read-the-error-challenge/README.md

 ### The Reality of Bugs
 The code we write will often not work the way we intended—at least not on the first pass.
 Through different techniques, we can try to control the risk of our programs not working and minimize the impact of bugs (e.g., minimizing the time it takes to debug).
-We'll be exposed to different techniques throughout Dev Bootcamp.
+We'll be exposed to different techniques throughout our careers.
 For example, running our code early and often as it's being developed should help us to find bugs in one area of our program before they've spilled into other areas.
 Test-driven development is another technique that can help.

 ### How to Read a Stack Trace